-- To organize one's thoughts and communicate them clearly and effectively, using language that demonstrates sensitivity to gender and cultural differences. - To select and present clearly and effectively information and arguments for a variety of purposes and audiences. - To recognize and evaluate with rigor the features, functions and contexts of language that express and influence meaning. - To compare and contrast with care and accuracy the relative merits of alternative or opposing arguments, interpretations, assumptions and cultural values. - To reflect in an open-minded manner on one's own thinking in relation to the ideas of others. - To work effectively as a member of a collaborative team.
+- Organize one's thoughts and communicate them clearly and effectively, using language that demonstrates sensitivity to gender and cultural differences. - Find, evaluate, select, synthesize, organize, cite and present information and arguments clearly and effectively for a variety of purposes and audiences. - Recognize and evaluate the features, functions, and contexts of language that express and influence meaning. - Compare and contrast with care and accuracy the relative merits of alternative or opposing arguments, interpretations, assumptions, and cultural values. - Reflect in an open-minded manner on one's own thinking in relation to the ideas of others.

-A. Oral Communication
+A.1.
+Oral Communication (3 units minimum)